naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.22.wireless.concepts.md

 APs can be networked together in a variety of architectures.
 The size and scalability of the network determine which architecture is most suited for a given implementation.

 #### Autonomous AP Architecture

+An Autonomous AP is a self contained device with both wired and wireless hardware so that it can bridge to the wired VLAN infrastructure wireless clients that belong to SSIDs.
+Each autonomous AP must be configured with a management IP so that it can be remotely accessed using Telnet, SSH or a web interface.
+Each AP must be individually managed and maintained unless using a management platform such as Cisco DNA Center.

+#### Cloud-Based AP Architecture